selective focus of black plugged router on white table and businessman sitting on sofa

 7. Turn off all firewall options.

-8. If your router has an “Operating Mode” setting, change it to “gateway” or “switch.”
+8. If your router has an “Operating Mode” setting, set it to “switch” or “access point.”
+The device must be properly configured to avoid network issues.

 9. Remove any port forwarding entries.